OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

 ' +'

-' + '' + '' + ' '). } if (pid == '2506') { document.write('' + 'Your Rights and Choices' + '
+' + '' + '' + ' '). } else { document.write('' + 'Return to Privacy Policy Home' + ' '). document.write('' + '' + '' + '

-You can choose not to receive additional AT&T marketing e-mails.
+AT&T is a licensee of the TRUSTe Privacy Program and you may contact TRUSTe if a privacy question is not properly addressed.

+' + '' +'' + 'Your Rights and Choices' + '

+You have choices about how your information is used and collected, both by AT&T and other companies.
 More

 ' + '

 You can choose to be removed from call lists that we use to contact customers with marketing and promotional offers.
 More

-'). } else { document.write('' + 'Return to Privacy Policy Home' + ' '). document.write('' + '' + '' + '

-AT&T is a licensee of the TRUSTe Privacy Program and you may contact TRUSTe if a privacy question is not properly addressed.

-' + '' +'' + 'Your Rights and Choices' + '

-You can choose not to receive additional AT&T marketing e-mails.
-More

 ' + '

-You can choose to be removed from call lists that we use to contact customers with marketing and promotional offers.
+We protect the confidentiality of your Customer Proprietary Network Information as required by law.
 More

 ' + '' ). document.write('' + 'More Information' + '